Siddharth-Nema/tcp-scanner/README.md

 This project is intentionally small and educational — it demonstrates basic network dialing with timeouts and use of Go's `context` for cancellation and deadlines.
 Concurrency and richer output formats are potential future additions.

-# tcp-scanner

-A small TCP port scanner written in Go.
-This repository currently contains a simple, sequential scanner that tests a range of TCP ports on a target host and reports which ports are open.

-This project is intentionally small and educational — it demonstrates basic network dialing with timeouts and use of Go's `context` for cancellation and deadlines.
-Concurrency and richer output formats are potential future additions.

 ## Features (current)

 - Sequential port scanning using `net.Dialer` + `DialContext`